About us

 About the trust

-Established by the Auckland Medical Museum Trust (AMMT) in 2014, the Museum first opened its doors virtually in 2017 with Brave Hearts, a travelling exhibition that profiled New Zealand’s contribution to cardiac research and clinical care.
+The Museum collects, records, and shares our diverse stories to ensure they are visible and accessible to a broad audience across the motu.
+Established by the Medical Museum Trust in 2014, the Museum first opened its doors in 2017 with Brave Hearts, a highly successful national travelling exhibition that profiled New Zealand’s key contribution to cardiac research and clinical care.

-From this came the idea to create a different kind of museum, one that gathers our stories solely online and is able to reach all corners of Aotearoa New Zealand.
+From this came the idea to create a different kind of museum in 2022, one that gathers our stories solely online and is able to reach all corners of Aotearoa New Zealand via its virtual presence.
+This enables us to move beyond the traditional museum form in our ability to be flexible, dynamic, and responsive to our broad array of visitors.

 Who we are

-AMMT is a Registered Charitable Trust (CC50444).
-Its overarching purpose is to encourage a deeper understanding of New Zealand’s medical history and an appreciation of the importance of medical science in our society.
+The Museum’s overarching purpose is to encourage a deeper understanding of New Zealand’s fascinating medical heritage, and an appreciation of the importance of medical science in our society.

-The Trust has links throughout the country to regional museums with social history and medical collections.
-It is a volunteer organisation whose project team has extensive experience in museum practice, education, public health, evaluation, and governance.
+We have links throughout the country to a range of regional and national museums with social history and medical collections.
+We are a volunteer-led organisation whose project team has extensive experience in museum practice, education, public health, evaluation, and governance.

 Jocelyn is a registered nurse with 50 years of experience in nursing practice and leadership.
 Jocelyn is passionate about nursing contribution to the health of our nation, profiling nurses of influence from past and current leadership and contemporary practice.
 She uses her website to present historical links, and discussions with nurses.
 She is involved in clinical governance leadership and coaching.